autojazari/sdc-lab1-notmnist/README.md

 # Assignment 1 of Udacity.com Self-Drive Course

-Udacity.com course uses Jupyter Notebook, however I perfer to do run all code from the terminal.
+Udacity.com course uses Jupyter Notebook, however I perfer to run all code from the terminal.
 This guide will help you setup OS X and Ubuntu / Kali-Rolling with `Python 3.5`, `Matplotlib`, `TensorFlow` and `sklearn`.

 ## Description
 The purpose of this assignment was to practice the following: